Jonas Phijffers: Biography

 He was selected for the 400 metres at the 2025 European Athletics Team Championships in Madrid in June 2025, running 45.13 seconds to finish fifth in the first division.
 He ran a championship record of 44.82 seconds to win the gold medal in the 400 metres at the 2025 European Athletics U23 Championships in Bergen, Norway.

 He was selected for the Dutch team for the 2025 World Athletics Championships in Tokyo, Japan, winning a silver medal in the mixed 4 × 400 metres relay.
 He then ran in the heats of the men's 400 metres without advancing to the semi-finals.
-He also ran at the championships in the men's 4 x 400 metres relay in both the preliminary round and the final.
+He also ran at the championships in the men's 4 × 400 metres relay in both the preliminary round and the final.

+Phijffers equalled the Dutch indoor national record with 45.48 for the 400 metres in Ostrava on 3 February 2026.
+Later that month, Phijffers set a new outright Dutch indoor record for the men's 400m, winning in Apeldoorn in 45.35 seconds.
+He won the Dutch indoor title in 45.57 seconds.
+In May, he competed in Poland and set a meeting record of 45.04 to win the 400m at the Irena Szewińska Memorial.
+In June, Phijffers won the 400m in 44.84 seconds at the FBK Games in Hengelo.
+On 10 August, he was part of the Dutch 4 × 400 m mixed relay team which won the bronze medal at the 2026 European Athletics Championships in Birmingham.
+On 11 August, Phijffers ran a personal best of 44.63 seconds in the semi-final of the 400 metres at the championships, before lowering it again the following day to win the bronze medal in the final with 44.41 seconds.
+Phijffers was a member of the Netherlands team which won the bronze medal in the men's 4 × 400 metres relay on the final day of the championships, 16 August.